Catherine of Cleves: Biography

 Catherine was the second daughter of Francis of Cleves, Duke of Nevers, and Margaret of Bourbon, the elder sister of Antoine de Bourbon.
 She was the first cousin of Henry III of Navarre, the sister-in-law of Henry of Bourbon, Prince of Condé, and great-aunt of Ludwika Maria Gonzaga, the queen consort of Poland.

 At the age of twelve, Catherine married the 19-year-old Antoine III de Croÿ, Prince de Porcien (or Porcean), who died seven years later, leaving her a widow at the young age of 19.
 Because of his marriage with Catherine de Cleves, a member of the House of Nevers, the feud over Beaufort and Coulommiers began as a dispute between the Croy and Nevers families.
 (Note: After Catherine's marriage to Henry of Guise, the dispute over Beaufort and Coulommiers would be between the Croy and Guise families.)
 Antoine de Croÿ was a Calvinist and demanded that his wife also adopt this faith.
 They had four children, all of whom died in early childhood.
 After the conventional three years of mourning, on 4 October 1570, Catherine married Henri de Lorraine, Duke of Guise, who was two years her junior.
 They had fourteen children, including Charles, Duke of Guise and Louis III, Cardinal of Guise.
-Catherine had a widely publicised affair with a young nobleman, Saint-Mégrin, who was killed by her husband.
+Catherine had a widely publicised affair with a young nobleman, the sieur de Saint-Mégrin, who was killed by her brother-in-law, the Duke of Mayenne.
 The event is dramatised in the Alexandre Dumas play Henri III et sa cour (1829).